FelipeTaiarol/elixir_event_sourcing/README.md

 ```
 lib
 ├── entities     -> Code for the Event Sourcing library.
 The central component is the Entities.Entity macro.
-├── example.     -> Example usage of the Entity macro in the ShoppingList Entity.
+├── example      -> Example usage of the Entity macro in the ShoppingList Entity.
-└── example_web. -> Graphql that consumes the ShoppingList Entity.
+└── example_web  -> Graphql that consumes the ShoppingList Entity.
 ```

 ## The Entity macro